wabo225/laserStabilization/README.md

 ---
 ### 4. Use Modulation.
+   - Zoom in further on the location you wish to lock.
+This waveform is from the right side of the one given from part 3.
    > Scan > Parameters > Lock Settings > Lock Type > Top of Fringe
    - Open the *LIR panel* on the scan screen.
 The middle bottom virtual button opens a dropdown.
    - Set the phase to $~30\degree$, the modulation frequency to $22000 \text{ Hz}$, and the modulation amplitude to $0.04 \text{ mA}$.
 These values may not be the same for a different layout, but they will likely be close.